rigox/betting_api/README.md

 # betting_api
-Simple  RESTFUL API that allows users to interact with a betting contract -- Uses express to interect s With a mongo DB database -- Will be use to make a web application
+Simple  RESTFUL API that allows users to interact with a betting contract -- There is no real  money involve in this API is just fake number think of it like a simulation -- Uses express to interect s With a mongo DB database -- Will be use to make a web application
 -- Simple route Athutentication using JSON webtoken